-MEEA unites voices, provides support, and connects educators to promote environmental literacy across Montana.
+MEEA unites voices, provides support, and connects educators to promote environmental knowledge and understanding across Montana.

 MEEA provides professional development opportunities for educators, both formal and nonformal.
 MEEA facilitates communication, cooperation, collaboration, and coordination among the varied environmental education programs in the state.
 It is a neutral and objective source of information related to environmental education in Montana, as well as a voice for EE’s important role in the balance between societal needs and environmental quality.